gusztavvargadr/packer/samples/windows-server/README.md

-# Packer templates for Windows Server
+# Packer samples for Windows Server

 This folder contains Packer templates for building `Windows Server` images.